-NEW FEATURES IN TINA
+CHAPTER 2 NEW FEATURES IN TINA

-This chapter describes the new features and changes in the latest TINA v12 and also in the previous 11, 10, 9.x, 8.0 and 7 versions.
+This chapter describes the new features and changes in the latest TINA v14.1, v14 and also in the previous v12, 11, 10, 9.x and 8.0 versions.
 Many of the new features were suggested by TINA users, while others were created by DesignSoft's team.
 We are sure you will share our excitement about these new features.